PandaFoss/Awesome-Arch/readme.md

 - [Archcraft OS](https://archcraft-os.github.io/) - A Minimalistic Linux Distribution, Focused On Aesthetics & Based On Arch Linux.
 - [Archman](http://archman.org/) - An Arch Linux-based distribution which features the Calamares system installer and a pre-configured desktop environment.
 - [Bluestar Linux](https://sourceforge.net/projects/bluestarlinux/) - A GNU/Linux distribution that is based on Arch Linux.
+- [CachyOS](https://cachyos.org) - A GNU/Linux distribution built on Arch Linux, it features the optimized linux-cachyos kernel utilizing the advanced BORE Scheduler for unparalleled performance.
 - [EndeavourOS](https://endeavouros.com/) - A rolling release Linux distribution based on Arch Linux.
 - [ArchLabs Linux](https://archlabslinux.com/) - A distribution based on Arch Linux and featuring the Openbox window manager as the primary desktop interface.
 - [Namib GNU/Linux](https://www.namiblinux.org/) - A desktop operating system based on (and compatible with) the Arch Linux distribution.